 Important Dates

-- Fall 2022 advance registration - June 27 through July 15; schedules available July 26
+- Fall 2024 advance registration - Monday, June 24 through Monday, July 15; schedules available in late July.

-- Spring 2023 advance registration - early November, dates TBD
+- Spring 2025 advance registration - dates TBD

 - Add/drop takes place during the first two weeks of class in both the fall and spring semesters.

-- Course List Spreadsheet (course name, faculty, course number, credits, notes, meeting time)
+- Course List Spreadsheet (course name, faculty, course number, credits, notes, meeting time); highlighted courses have a waitlist.

 - Student Projects: Register for an Independent Student Project (Independent Study, Supervised Research, Research Assistant, and Teaching Assistant)